Darxo/Hardened/README.md

 - **Bulwark** is completely reworked.
 It now grants additional Resolve equal to 5% of your current combined Head and Body Armor condition
 - **Brawny** no longer grants Initiative
 - **Cheap Trick** now affects all attacks of a skill, when you use it with an AoE skill
+- **Cleaver Mastery** is completely reworked.
+It still makes Cleaver Skills cost 25% less Fatigue and grants +10% Hitchance when using **Disarm**.
+You now deal +50% Critical Damage when hitting the Body of someone who is disarmed or who doesn't wield a Melee Weapon
 - **Colossus** now grants +15 Hitpoints, instead of 25% more Hitpoints
 - **Command** can now be used on fleeing allies.
 In this case it triggers a positive morale check first.
 Then, if they are not fleeing, they are moved forward in the turn order, like before
 - **Combo** is reworked.
 It now reduces the cost of all skills you haven't used yet this turn by 2 Action Points, except the first skill you use each turn